Last updated Feb 24 2021

 My #1 recommendation is to try to show value propositions that are currently hidden.
 What do I mean by that?
 Any website, whether it be e-commerce product pages or a SaaS marketing site, has to make decisions on what value propositions it will display in the limited screen space you have.
 Inevitably you make compromises.

 The biggest conversion lifts we've seen are from adding pieces that show, emphasize, or in some way unhide value propositions that were otherwise very hard for the customer to find.
-For example, emphasizing a free shipping offer that was otherwise in the small print, emphasizing some product features that matter to the user that were hard to find, emphasizing savings per product in a cart page that otherwise ignores that, all fall into this bucket.
+For example, emphasizing a free shipping offer that was otherwise in the small print, emphasizing some product features that matter to the user that were hard to find, emphasizing savings per product in a shopping cart page that otherwise ignores that, all fall into this bucket.
 To do this well you need to have a good understanding of your users values.
 Hotjar polls can be one way to uncover this information.
 Testimonials are another way, and interviews are yet another way.

 Peep Laja, Principal, CXL